Presentation: Adult with short QT syndrome

 What do you need to do?

 - Consult the National Genomic Test Directory.
 From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information on the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - The relevant clinical indication for adults with suspected SQTS is:

-- R130 Short QT syndrome: This indication comprises small gene panel sequencing and multiplex ligation-dependent probe amplification (MLPA) or equivalent.
+- R130 Short QT syndrome.
+This indication comprises small gene panel sequencing and multiplex ligation-dependent probe amplification (MLPA) or equivalent.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.